JoaoPito/PomodoroCLI/README.md

 ## Customization

 ###  Ding sound
-This is the sound that is played when a session ends.
+***For now it's not possible to change the sound file name.
+This means that only .wav files are supported for now** This is the sound that is played when a session ends.
 It can be changed by replacing the **ding.wav** file with your custom audio file.
 Supported audio formats:
 - WAV